andersfylling/disgord/README.md

  - For those with a builder pattern, you can simply call `.IgnoreCache()` before you call `.Execute()`
  - The remaining methods will require you to use the exported package functions (see /docs/examples) for how to in detail.

+When using sharding, you are in charge of rate limiting how often your shards connect to the gateway.
+This might introduce an issue for larger bots and will be fixed in the future.
+See [issue #82](https://github.com/andersfylling/disgord/issues/82).

+The develop branch is under continuous breaking changes, so please use releases or be prepared to have a breaking codebase.
+A release branch will be introduced later when DisGord gets close to its v1.0.0 release.

 ## Package structure
 None of the sub-packages should be used outside the library.
 If there exists a requirement for that, please create an issue or pull request.
 ```Markdown